Amoeba (2016 film)

-Amoeba is a Malayalam film, the second film directed by Manoj Kana after his critically acclaimed Chayilyam.
-The film stars Aneesh G. Menon, Athmiya Rajan, Anumol, Indrans and Anoop Chandran in the lead.
+Amoeba is a 2016 Indian Malayalam-language film directed by Manoj Kana.
+It is the second film directed by him after Chayilyam (2014).
+The film stars Aneesh G. Menon, Athmiya Rajan, Anumol, Indrans and Anoop Chandran in the lead roles.

 Plot

 A woman from Kasargod lives amidst fears of contamination by Endosulfan.

 The film captured two contrasting images of life in an IT hub in Bangalore with that of life in Endosulfan struck Kasargodu.